I like to talk about mindful-positive special needs parenting, wellness, intentional living, and alternative learning.

 Now, Let’s flip the script on Abnormal Normal Mom Life

 But first, mama, BE BRAVE.
 Parenting children with disabilities is challenging AF and doin’ it alone, with illness, or in an unhealthy environment is next level shit.
 I’ve learned, the start and the finish line is achieving authenticity and wellness through mindset.
-As with parenting, wellness also requires respect, mindfulness, and deliberate practice.
+As with parenting, mindset also requires respect, mindfulness, and deliberate practice.
 It, foremost, requires change.
 If you’re still here, then you’re ready and I appreciate your companionship.

 In mid-2107, my savage mama encouraged me to describe the life I wanted in one sentence.
 As a result, I created a mantra that guides me through parenting, homeschooling, wellness, and life.

-My mission is to help overwhelmed special needs moms with or without mental and chronic illness not only guide their families with patience, wisdom, and respect- but achieve an intentional special needs lifestyle abundant in wellness and enrichment.
+My mission is to help overwhelmed moms of kids with disabilities not only guide their children with patience, wisdom, and respect- but achieve an intentional lifestyle abundant in wellness and enrichment.
 I want all moms (including myself) to have this- so that our lives are more than constantly reacting to happenstance and perhaps nurturing our Mom Minus Moppet identities.
 For this reason, I offer practical self-care, peaceful and positive parenting principles, at-home therapy tutorials, homeschool tips, tools, feedback, experiential wisdom, and inspiration to achieve an enriched, less overwhelming lifestyle.
 I promise to keep it real and relevant around here to help you make it happen!